ten7/pets.ten7.com/README.md

-# pets.ten7.com
+# Pets of TEN7

-Pets of TEN7
+This site [pets.ten7.com](https://pets.ten7.com/) is a place where the [TEN7](https://ten7.com/) team posts pictures of their pets.
+It's a blatant copy of [petsofnetlify.com](http://petsofnetlify.com) -- thanks for the idea, guys!